-Safety check at the Liszt Ferenc Airport
+Safety checks at the Liszt Ferenc Airport

 Once we get rid of our luggage, the real airport “fun” can begin, the safety check.
 It’s the same process at Terminal 2A and 2B, which is used to guarantee a safe flight, so no matter what inconveniences we may go through, there is nothing more inconvenient than falling to our atoms at 12 km height.

-With an x-ray they shine through our hand-bags, so if we don’t wish the whole security team to gather up at our screen, it’s best to leave our sexual aids at the bag that we check-in.
+With an x-ray, they shine through our handbags, so if we don’t wish the whole security team to gather up at our screen, it’s best to leave our sexual aids in the bag that we check-in.

 If we are wearing shoes that have metal in them, they make us take those off.
-If they find everything in order we are free to go, if they find anything suspicious, then they may take us out of the line and ask us a few questions, but don’t fret, they don’t usually use Guantánamo Bay’s highly efficient interrogation methods.
+If they find everything in order, we are free to go, if they find anything suspicious, then they may take us out of the line and ask us a few questions, but don’t fret, they don’t usually use Guantánamo Bay’s highly efficient interrogation methods.

 Tip: If the airport is filled with passengers, and we really don’t want to wait, for 1600HUF we can buy a priority coupon, with which we can get through the safety procedures in the fast track line.

-After the check we reach the transit zone officially leaving Hungary.
+After the check, we reach the transit zone officially leaving Hungary.
 But before actually rising above the clouds, we can already feel ourselves in the sky at the passenger hall (pleasure terminal), SkyCourt which opened at the Liszt Ferenc International Airport in 2011.

-The goal was, that the time spent here wouldn’t be a decided pause in travelling, but a part of it.
-This is what the 24 thousand square meter, modern – multiple award winning – styled structure’s large, light halls, where the passengers don’t have to step on each other, serves.
+The goal was, that the time spent here wouldn’t be a decided pause in traveling, but a part of it.
+This is what the 24 thousand square meters, modern – multiple award-winning – styled structure’s large, light halls, where the passengers don’t have to step on each other, serves.

 Souvenirs for those at home

 If you forgot to get presents for those at home, or simply didn’t feel like carrying everything around, you can comfortably shop at SkyCourt’s stores, whether you’re thinking about souvenirs, clothes or tasty wines.

 They await passersby with constant tastings, so you don’t have to buy a pig in a poke.

-If we would like to sweeten the memories of our stay, we only have to take a few steps forward and we arrive at the famous Hungarian chocolate – and marzipan maker’s stand, where we can fill our handbags with hand-made bonbons, liquors, dessert boxes.
+If we would like to sweeten the memories of our stay, we only have to take a few steps forward and we arrive at the famous Hungarian chocolate – and marzipan maker’s stand, where we can fill our handbags with hand-made bonbons, liqueurs, and dessert boxes.

-The ladies won’t leave empty handed either: many cosmetics store can be found at SkyCourt, so they can even eliminate the strong physical signs of hangover, there is plenty of equipment.
+The ladies won’t leave empty-handed either: many cosmetic stores can be found at SkyCourt, so they can even eliminate the strong physical signs of a hangover, there is plenty of equipment.

 We also don’t have to worry if we lose a thing or two while staying here.
-Headphones, chargers, mobile phone accessories, mobile phones and even electronic toothbrushes can be bought at the stores specializing in these.
+Headphones, chargers, mobile phone accessories, mobile phones, and even electronic toothbrushes can be bought at the stores specializing in these.

-It’s no surprise if we think souvenir equals junk, unfortunately many places sell poor quality and weak souvenirs.
+It’s no surprise if we think souvenir equals junk, unfortunately, many places sell poor quality and weak souvenirs.
 This is not the case at the memory-shop in the passenger hall, where we can purchase the most unique Hungary-pieces, from traditional to modern.
 Attention: it’s not a junk store!

 We won’t be without useful or perhaps fun shopping options near Terminal 2A either.
-Almost everybody knows the exasperating feeling of relief, when they find the sunglasses they looked for everywhere on the tip of their nose.
-And of course the frustrating anger, when it’s nowhere.
+Almost everybody knows the exasperating feeling of relief when they find the sunglasses they looked for everywhere on the tip of their nose.
+And of course, the frustrating anger, when it’s nowhere.

 The more musical passengers can find real treasure at the souvenir store in 2A transits, where they can find CD-s, DVD-s, instruments or music boxes or other souvenirs related to the musicality of Budapest.

 We don’t have to give up reading either, a selection of international magazines, foreign language books can be found at the store in the transit corridor.

 Precision is the virtue of kings, why would we give any less so.
-Today everybody carries a smartphone, which of course shows the correct time, and while this is very practical, it’s not very king-like.
+Today, everybody carries a smartphone, which, of course, shows the correct time, and while this is very practical, it’s not very king-like.

-The FoodCourt established at the SkyCourt’s gallery level is a haven for the hungry traveller, there is everything that your eyes and stomach could wish for.
-Many fast food chains, bio-restaurant, tapas- and sushi-bars are there.
+The FoodCourt established at the SkyCourt’s gallery level is a haven for the hungry traveler, there is everything that your eyes and stomach could wish for.
+Many fast-food chains, bio-restaurant, tapas- and sushi-bars are there.

-After a filling dinner a coffee is welcome, which we can enjoy at the cafe supported by the airport panorama.
+After a filling dinner, coffee is welcome, which we can enjoy in the cafe supported by the airport panorama.
 If we can’t find a seat here, we can surely find a spot at the other two cafes in Terminal 2B.